grafana/loki/docs/sources/operations/query-acceleration-blooms.md

 ### Add data to blooms

 To make data available for query acceleration, send [structured metadata][] to Loki.
-Loki builds blooms from all strucutred metadata keys and values.
+Loki builds blooms from all structured metadata keys and values.

 ### Query blooms